Polk County, Georgia: Geography

+According to the U.S. Census Bureau, the county has a total area of 312 sqmi, of which 310 sqmi is land and 1.8 sqmi (0.6%) is water.
+Much of the county is also covered in rolling hills and small mountains, most of which are part of the Piedmont Plateau and the Ridge-and-Valley mountains, which are both smaller sections of the larger Appalachian Mountains.
+The highest of these small mountains is Shorty Mountain near the unincorporated community of Etna with an elevation of 1610 ft above sea level.
+The most prominent mountain in the county (as well as the fifth-highest) is Signal Mountain in Rockmart with a prominence of 360 ft and an elevation of 1290 ft above sea level.

 Most of eastern Polk County, centered on Rockmart, is located in the Etowah River sub-basin of the ACT River Basin (Alabama-Coosa-Tallapoosa River Basin), while most of western Polk County, centered on Cedartown, is located in the Upper Coosa River sub-basin of the same ACT River Basin.
 Small slivers of the southern edges of the county are located in the Upper Tallapoosa River sub-basin of the same larger ACT River Basin.